 Medicine is used for health and disease.

-All forms of medicine use the scientific method for understanding how something supports, maintains and promotes healthy performance of states, systems, organs, glands and tissues or medicine is a non-healing form that uses drugs, devices, and therapy as methods for treating disease.
+All forms of medicine use the scientific method for understanding how something supports, maintains and promotes healthy performance of states, systems, organs, glands and tissues or medicine is a non-healing form that uses drugs, devices, and therapy as methods for treating and managing diseases and conditions.

-There are many forms of medicine.
-Some medicine is accessible to everyone, such as positive thinking, eating well, taking dietary supplements, and choosing healthy lifestyle habits.
-Other forms of medicine have developed systems which are practiced, which are based on colors, crystals, prayer, ritual, sound, energy, herbs, and essential oils.
+There are many forms of medicine: some medicine is accessible to everyone, such as positive thinking, eating well, taking dietary supplements, and choosing healthy lifestyle habits.
+Other forms of medicine have developed systems that are practiced, which are based on colors, crystals, prayer, ritual, music, energy, herbs, and essential oils.